Non-Surgical Treatments for Herniated Discs

 The location of the herniation (cervical, thoracic, or lumbar spine) often determines the type and intensity of symptoms.

-Treatments for herniated discs fall into two main categories: non-surgical and surgical.
+Treatments for slip disc fall into two main categories: non-surgical and surgical.

 Fortunately, most people recover without surgery.
 Non-surgical options aim to relieve pain, reduce inflammation, improve mobility, and strengthen the back muscles.
 Let’s talk about the non-surgical treatments for herniated discs